jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Diminishing and exploding gradient

-**Cannot train a model if gradients explode or diminish.** From our previous example, we demonstrate the importance of tracing the gradient at different layers to troubleshoot problems.
+**Cannot train a model if gradients explode or diminish.** If the gradient is close to zero, we hardly learn.
+If it is too large, we jump too far.
+The activation functions have saturation areas where the gradient is very small.
+Some problem domains have very steep gradient also.
+From our previous example, we demonstrate the importance of tracing the gradient at different layers to troubleshoot problems.
 In our online dating model, we log
 $$ \| gradient \| $$
 for each layers.